Are you looking for the best books that are set on the French Riviera?

 The Hotel Riviera by Elizabeth Adler

 Another book set in the French Riviera.
 This book is about an American woman by the name of Lola Laforet who was swept away in a whirlwind wedding and found herself as the chef and owner of the iconic hotel Riviera – thus the name of the book.

-Everything is amazing, and it is like a dream come true, but unfortunately, nothing lasts forever, and one day, her husband disappears with nothing more than a wave goodbye.
+Everything is amazing, and it is like a dream come true, but unfortunately, nothing lasts forever, and one day, her husband disappears with nothing more than a wave of goodbye.
 After half a year, a man named Jack Ferrar who is an American ex-pat living on his boat drops anchor in the harbor where Lola’s hotel is situated, and the man teaches her the true meaning of attraction.
 Numerous shady people then claim ownership of the Hotel Riviera, and police appear to the place.
 Lola and Jack then have to track down the mysterious man.

 This becomes the journey of their lives, and along the way, they fall in love.
 They experience amazing food, stunning scenery, and the author succeeds to mediate the beautiful sights the Riviera has to offer.

-This book truly is a French Riviera book which perfectly describes and presents the beauty and charm of the Riviera.
-A must read for everyone who has ever been to the French Riviera or consider to visit, as it takes the reader through a journey of French Riviera beauty, and describes the Riviera in an engaging and insightful way.
+This book truly is a French Riviera book that perfectly describes and presents the beauty and charm of the Riviera.
+A must-read for everyone who has ever been to the French Riviera or consider to visit, as it takes the reader through a journey of French Riviera beauty, and describes the Riviera in an engaging and insightful way.

 Travels Through France and Italy by Tobias Smollett